PD5DJ/MiniBook/README.md

 - **Import / Export ADIF**: Use ADIF format for interoperability with other logging software and contest submissions.
 - **Rig CAT Support**: Supports Hamlib, allowing direct or remote connection to your radio.
 - **UDP QSO Log Support**: Receive QSO logs from other programs like WSJT-X.
+- **QRZ Lookup Support**: You can now Lookup Callsigns with a QRZ Lookup subscription

 ## 3. User Interface Overview